- Why Grad Studies at SFU?

 The question which is most likely to cause difficulty is the calculation of the degrees of "ownership" held by the student and by the supervisor(s) who are involved in the research.
 There are no University regulations governing this area and research contracts normally do not differentiate among the University researchers as to which of them retain the rights not claimed by the sponsoring agency.

 It is therefore very important that students and their supervisors reach agreement, in advance, on the principles under which the "ownership" of patent and license rights and the authorship of resultant publications will be decided.
 Because of the uncertainties intrinsic to research, it is often not possible to agree in advance on the rights to specific discoveries.
+The principle that all students who participate in research that leads to publication (or profit) should receive appropriate credit should be maintained.

 There is very wide variation among the disciplines in the style and nature of supervision and in the degree of involvement of the supervisor(s) in the research.
 Therefore, it is not possible to provide further guidance that would be generally useful; some academic units have their own policies in this area and students should consult the graduate program chair.